adah1972/json_schema_converter/README.md

 definition expansion for the ‘mongo36’ target.
 Of course, recursive types have to be crippled.

-My converter has the `geoJson` definition built in.
-It is defined as follows (please notice the recursive definition of `coordinates`):
+Let us take an example of a `geoJson` type definition.
+It may be defined as follows (please notice the recursive definition of `coordinates`):

 ```json
 {